tstillwell/appengine_multiblog/README.md

 * Visual customization possible with css and jinja2 templates

-* Custom pages and features can be created and existing structure modified using jinja2 templates and simple python
+* Extensible with jinja2 and python

 * No waiting for index building (fast deployment)